 - If you are a diabetic, use natural sweeteners with a low glycemic index and slow absorption in minimal amounts.

 - Check the sugar substitutes that are served in restaurants, not all are approved by the FDA; and in fact, recent studies have been removing some brands from the market for their long-term incidence in the development of cancer.

-- Reduce the soda consumption to a minimum and drink natural juices without added sugar.
+- Reduces the csoda drink to a minimum and drink natural juices without added sugar.